klamping/vrt-email-course/manuscript/day-2.md

 We're getting close to running our test to try it out.
 Just one more thing and we'll let you know the secret command to make the magic happen.

-We've got the page loaded, but let's validate that it's actually the right place.
+The page says it's loaded, but let's validate that it's actually the right place.
 We can do that by checking the title of the page and logging it through `console.log`.
 Let's take a look at the syntax:

 ```js
 browser